 - Customers have complained that they have trouble honoring the warranty

 - Gives two temperature settings (max and min) with no numbers, which makes it difficult to control the temperature

-This ceramic space heater is perfect to use in small greenhouses based on several reasons.
+This ceramic space heater is perfect for small greenhouses for several reasons.
 It is compact, powerful, and provides quick heating.
 The exterior body of the heater varies in shades of yellow and black.

-This type of heater operates on electricity and provides warmth by heating a ceramic element.
+This heater operates on electricity and provides warmth by heating a ceramic element.
 Because of the ceramic heating method, this heater can provide continuous heating for your greenhouse.

-One of the biggest advantages of ceramic heaters is that they eliminate the risks of fire.
-It does not contain any coils and uses a combination of forced fan and ceramic heating.
+One of the biggest advantages of ceramic heaters is that they eliminate fire risks.
+It does not contain any coils and combines forced fan and ceramic heating.

-You can run three heating modes on this heater; high heat, low heat, and fan only.
+You can run three heating modes on this heater; high heat, low heat, and fan.
 Choose the mode carefully depending on the temperature in the greenhouse for optimum results.

 The thermostat can be adjusted to maintain a certain temperature or ambient temperature.

-There are two dials on the heater, one of them adjusts the intensity of temperature, and the other one adjusts the heater mode.
+There are two dials on the heater; one adjusts the intensity of temperature, and the other adjusts the heater mode.

 Another most important feature of this heater is overheating or tip-over protection.
 People usually complain of internal damage to heaters because of overheating, but this will not be an issue for the OPOLAR ceramic heater.

 This heater automatically shuts off if overheating is detected in any part.
-This not only protects the heater from damage but also prevents any dangerous accidents that might occur in your absence.
+This protects the heater from damage and prevents any accidents in your absence.